Pacific Coast Jet

+Pacific Coast Jet is an aircraft charter and management company based in the Bay Area of Northern California.

 History

 Pacific Coast Jet LLC was formed in early 2006 in northern California with the goal of making private jet transportation affordable to executives, business owners and individuals who could not previously justify the expense of this convenience.
 Pacific Coast Jet's founders, an experienced professional pilot and a highly successful entrepreneur, have been lifelong aviation enthusiasts who have closely followed the evolution and development of the new "Very Light Jet" class of aircraft.